Jennifer Rosemurgy and Linsey Desich with a truckload of diapers ready for delivery. Photo provided

 “I am passionate about helping to raise funds for Alzheimer’s research,” said Candy Cohn, owner of Oasis Senior Advisors South Florida, whose team raised almost $2,000 for the cause.
 “I have many clients with Alzheimer’s, and my two aunts had it, as well.
 Alzheimer’s drastically changes the quality of people’s lives in a short period of time, and it’s imperative that we find a cure.”

 For pashminas purchased either in-store or online, Evelyn & Arthur will donate 100 percent of the $28 price to selected charities each month this season.
 The December proceeds were to go to Little Smiles of Florida, a nonprofit that benefits children.
 In January, the color is pink, and proceeds will support Susan G. Komen’s Race for the Cure walks.
-The Gift of Life Organization will be Evelyn & Arthur’s charity in February, with customers having the choice of either a red or yellow pashmina.
+Gift of Life Marrow Registry will be Evelyn & Arthur’s charity in February, and the pashmina color will be orange for National Cancer Prevention Month.

 March is Women’s History Month, and the pashmina color choices will be red or winter white.
 Proceeds will support charities dedicated to empowering women to become leaders.
 April is Sexual Assault Awareness month, and the pashmina color will be teal.
 In May, the choice is green, and purchase of the pashminas will benefit “The Great Give” in Palm Beach and Martin counties.